Running Glossary: Your Complete Guide To The Lingo Of Runners

 A measurement in millimetres of the height of the platform of the running shoe at its thickest point (generally the heel).

-If you're swapping high stack for low stack shoes or vice versa, it’s important that you gradually transition to allow your body to adapt safely and comfortably.
+If you're swapping high stack for low stack running shoes or vice versa, it’s important that you gradually transition to allow your body to adapt safely and comfortably.

 Streak